AdvaniaSE/PowerShellAdvancedFundamentals/06. Error Handling/Detailed.md

 ---

-*Note:* Depending on how you generate and observe the errors in this lab, the sollution will look different.
+*Note:* Depending on how you generate and observe the errors in this lab, the solution will look different.
 Please explore and try more than one way of solving this.

-Some commands does not by default generate breaking errors, So we force them to do so with the `-ErrorAction Stop` Parameter.
+Some commands do not by default generate breaking errors, so we force them to do so with the `-ErrorAction Stop` parameter.

 ---